zillow/react-slider/README.md

 In addition each handle will receive a numbered css class of the form `${handleClassName}-${i}`, e.g. `handle-0`, `handle-1`, ...

+##### minDistance {number} default: 0

+Sets the minimal distance between any pair of handles.
+Zero means they can sit on top of each other.

 ##### barClassName {string} default: 'bar'

 The css class set on the bars between the handles.